twiz-/split-analytics/README.md

 - [ ] what was their click path before they left the website.
 - [x] what view were they served if I'm testing different pages.

-We still need to revisit serviing different pages for split testing but that 3rd item I want to improve just a bit.
+We still need to revisit serving different pages for split testing but that 3rd item I want to improve just a bit.
 I want to be able to click an IP adress then see the different pages that ip address visited chronologically.
-This gives me some idea of that visitors journey through the web app and when they decided to stop.
+This gives me some idea of that visitor's journey through the web app and when they decided to stop.

 ####Seeing visitor click paths